 Information Description Access control disabled.
-The Access control was disabled (see Access Control for MIC6 on page 82).
+The Access control was disabled (see Access Control for MIC 3 + on page 76).
 Access control enabled.
-The Access control was enabled (see Access Control for MIC6 on page 82).
+The Access control was enabled (see Access Control for MIC3+ on page 76).
 All access control PINs reset.
-All PINs for access control were reset (see Access Control for MIC6 on page 82).
+All PINs for access control were reset (see Access Control for MIC3+ on page 76).
 CAN interface CAN number entered bus off state.
-The CAN interface CAN number has entered Bus off state (see Runtime Data - Diagnostics on page 141).
+The CAN interface CAN number has entered Bus off state (see Runtime Data - Diagnostics on page 133).
 CAN interface CAN number left bus off state.
-The CAN interface CAN number has left the Bus off state (see Runtime Data - Diagnostics on page 141).
+The CAN interface CAN number has left the Bus off state (see Runtime Data - Diagnostics on page 133).
 CAN reset requested by GPI number .
-A CAN reset was requested via general purpose input GPI number (see Inputs/Outputs - Inputs on page 112).
-CANopen on interface CANnumber changed state to "name".
+A CAN reset was requested via general purpose input GPI number (see Inputs/Outputs - Inputs on page 105).
+CANopen on interface CAN number changed state to " name ".
 The CANopen at interface CAN number has changed state to " name " (state of NMT State Machine according to CiA DS 301).
 Configuration changed.
 The Configuration of device was changed (via the MICT or via fieldbus).
 Date and time set.
 The date and the time have been set.
-Device (firmware number.number.number.number) started at a supply voltage of x V .
-The device (firmware number.number.number.number) was started with a supply voltage of x V .
+Device (firmware number.number.number) started at a supply voltage of x V. The device (firmware number.number.number.number) was started with a supply voltage of x V .
 Device reset requested by GPI number failed because pickup signals have been detected.
-The device reset requested by GPI number failed because pickup signals have been detected (see Inputs/Outputs - Inputs on page 112).
+The device reset requested by GPInumber failed because pickup signals have been detected (see Inputs/Outputs - Inputs on page 105).
 Device switched off.
 The device was switched off.
 Engine operating hours set to x h.
-The engine operating hours set to x h .
-Failed to change PIN of access control level " number ".
-Failed to change PIN of access control level " number " (see Access Control for MIC6 on page 82).
-Failed to disable access control.
-The access control could not be disabled (see Access Control for MIC6 on page 82).
-Failed to enable access control.
-The access control could not be enabled (see Access Control for MIC6 on page 82).
-Failed to reset all access control PINs.
-Failed to reset all PINs for access control (see Access Control for MIC6 on page 82).
+The engine operating hours set to x h.